BAH0227/CIVE202_Spring2026_Group1_Project2_Repo/README.md

 If you want to run the predefined mix scenarios to see what the results are, run the sixth code cell.

-Scenario 3 is what a typical class 47B mix design looks like
+Scenario 1 is a typical Class 47BD composition, a type of concrete used in applications such as bridge decking Scenario 2 is a typical Class SF composition, a concrete mix that includes silica fume as cementious material Scenario 3 is a typical Class 47B composition, this would be the typical mix design used by NDOT for their projects Scenario 4 is a Class 47B composition with a slightly reduced amount of fly ash, this is used in some NDOT applications